knutli/lrn2eth/README.md

 - msg.value (how many wei was sent with the message)
 - msg.sender (address of the sender of the message)

+## Scripts and tasks

+- They basically do the same thing.
+Interact with contract, deploy smart contracts.
+- Tasks are better for plugins.
+Scripts are better for your own local development.

 ## Composability

 - A smart contract can be imported into another smart contract and given a name